-Figure 6-56 OSPFv3 Passive Interface Settings Window
+Figure 6-55 OSPFv3 Passive Interface Settings Window

-Parameter Description Interface Name Enter the passive interface name here.
+Parameter Description Process ID Enter the OSPFv3 process ID here.
+The range is from 1 to 65535.
+Interface Name Enter the passive interface name here.
 This name can be up to 12 characters long.
 Select the Default option specify all the interfaces as passive interfaces.